Bonnie Nilsson and Sally Ireland make a great team.

 They felt that the program could be further developed with the addition of a Speech Therapist to the team, so they approached Sally Ireland – both for her professional skills and passion for music.

-The Parkinson’s Voice Project was established as a face-to-face program in February 2020 but had to transition online due to COVID-19 restrictions in the following months to help participants maintain social connections.
+Sing and Speak, Parkinson’s Online Voice Program was established as a face-to-face program in February 2020 but had to transition online due to COVID-19 restrictions in the following months to help participants maintain social connections.

-The Project began a formal eight-week online program in October 2020.
+The Program began a formal eight-week online program in October 2020.
 It was delivered in 90-minute sessions including voice warm-up, high-effort vocal and respiratory tasks, speech exercises, group singing and social communication.

 The online program’s objective was to improve participants’ voice-related quality of life and voice intensity by 50 percent.